luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 *INFO/ADF* ..
 Total allelic depths on the forward strand (Number=R,Type=Integer) *INFO/ADR* ..
 Total allelic depths on the reverse strand (Number=R,Type=Integer)

-9.  `FORMAT`: **Represents individual samples within VCF - gives 1.** Sample-level annotations as colon separated TAGS:
+9.  `FORMAT`: **Represents individual samples within VCF - gives 1 value per sample.** Sample-level annotations as colon separated TAGS:

 This field specifies the meaning of the numbers in each sample column.
 The TAGS are colon  `:`  separated and map each field of the  `FORMAT`  to each value in the sample column.
 Suppose that columns 9,10 and 11 of a VCF file were: